Seychelles Food Security: Imports, Water Stress & Local Island Resilience

 Seychelles: A Postcard Paradise Were No Imports Means No Food

 Hotels and resorts, serving international visitors, demand a consistent supply of high-quality fruit, vegetables, meat and eggs.
-When import costs rise, those costs ripple straight through to local markets.
+When import costs rise, those costs ripple straight through to local markets, reinforcing the fragility of island supply chains.
 Fresh, healthy food begins to look like a tourist commodity rather than a basic right.

 Households with modest incomes compensate the only way they can: cheaper, energy-dense processed foods; fewer fresh fruits and vegetables.
 It’s a pattern seen across many Small Island Developing States, and Seychelles is no exception.